xander2508/Notes/5. Standard Information/Networking/VLAN.md

 ```

 However, remember that this operation only succeeds if the network interface supports this functionality; otherwise, `PowerShell` will throw an error indicating that the interface does not support it.

+# Vulnerabilities

+#### VLAN Hopping

+`VLAN hopping` attacks enable traffic from one `VLAN` to be seen by another `VLAN` without the aid of a router.
+It exploits Cisco's `Dynamic Trunking Protocol` (`DTP`), a protocol used to automatically negotiate the formation of a `trunk link` between two Cisco devices.
+An adversary needs to configure a host to mimic/act like a switch to take advantage of the automatic trunking port feature enabled by default on most switch ports.
+To exploit `VLAN hopping`, an adversary must be able to physically connect with a switch port that has `DTP` enabled.
+The adversary can abuse this connection by configuring a host connected to the switch on that specific port to spoof `802.1Q` signalling and the `DTP` packets.
+If successful, the switch will eventually establish a `trunk link` with the adversary's host, exposing the network packets, not only for a specific `VLAN`.

+#### Double-tagging VLAN Hopping

+The `double-tagging VLAN hopping attack` is an increasingly more sophisticated attack against `VLANs`.
+Although `VLAN double-tagging` is a legitimate practice that entities such as `Internet Service Providers` (`ISPs`) utilize (they can use their `VLANs` internally while carrying traffic from clients that are already `VLAN tagged`), adversaries can also attempt to abuse it.
+In a `double-tagging VLAN hopping attack`, an adversary embeds a hidden `802.1Q` tag inside an `Ethernet` frame that already has an `802.1Q` tag, allowing the frame to go to a different `VLAN`, which the original `802.1Q` tag did not specify.